 Is chile pasilla the same as chile negro?

-How long do dried chiles last?
+How long do dried chiles last, and how should I store them?

 Final Thoughts: Chile Ancho vs Chile Pasilla – Who Wins?